Steelcap/NSL-CompMod/README.md

 * Disallowed seeing who is enemy commander in pregame

 ###### Aliens
-* Drifter cost reduced from 8 to 4
-* Drifter HP reduced to 210 (from 300)
-* Alien Supply now 50 + (50 per hive) was 200
-* Drifter supply cost increased to 15 (from 10)
-* Whip supply cost increased to 15 (from 5)
-* Shift, shade, crag supply costs increased to 10 (from 5)
 * Starting P-Res for Aliens increased to 15 from 12
 * Silence moved to Shade hive from Shift hive
 * Maximum Silence level reduces primary attack sounds by 75% instead of 100% (Skulk bite, spit, Lerk bite, swipe, gore)
 * Removed Focus
-* Vampirism moved to Shade hive from Shift hive (same as vanilla)
 * Disabled Regeneration within 2 seconds of taking damage
 * Remove alien abilities if required biomass is lost from hive death
 * Soft cap on all alien healing over 16% per second, reducing effectiveness by 80%